Rule #1: don’t believe what you read on the interweb about how to decarb hemp. No, it’s not 170°F for 20 minutes.

 The majority of what the plant makes is THC-A and CBD-A, the acid forms of these popular cannabinoids.
 Heating hemp converts the THC-A to THC and converts CBD-A to CBD.
 (Because raw cannabis contains primarily THC-A eating uncooked cannabis doesn’t get you intoxicated.
 Heat decarbs THC-A turning it into THC.
 That’s why smoking marijuana gets you high.

 There’s a lot of confusion online about proper decarbing.
 The answer depends upon what you’re trying to do.

 For maximum THC-A to THC conversion, heat at 245°F for 60 minutes.

 For maximum CBD-A to CBD conversion, heat at 245°F for 90 minutes.

-Put dry cannabis in a glass Pyrex covered casserole dish.
-This keeps the terpenes and other volatiles from evaporating off, which results in less odor.
+Put dry hemp in a glass Pyrex covered casserole dish.
+This keeps the terpenes and other volatiles from evaporating off.
+You want to preserve all of the terpenes because they’re an important component in addition to cannabinoids like CBD.
 Decarbing results in a 10% weight loss so 30 grams becomes 27 grams.
-When properly decarboxylated, the cannabis will be darker, drier, and will crumble easily.
+When properly decarboxylated, the hemp will be darker, drier, and will crumble easily.
 Decarbing smells.
 Be forewarned and plan ahead.
 If your oven has a delayed start function try decarbing in the middle of the night.

-Because decarboxylating evaporates some of the terpenes, terpenoids, and other aromatics, try adding raw cannabis to the decarbed cannabis.
+Because decarboxylating evaporates some of the terpenes, terpenoids, and other aromatics, try adding raw cannabis to your final product.
 It’s much like using finishing hops when making beer.
-The raw cannabis adds terpenes to your final product.
-The trade-off is additional THC-A and CBD-A but the upside is more terpenes.
+The raw cannabis adds valuable terpenes.
+The trade-off is additional THC-A and CBD-A but the upside is more terps.